chingdrop/echo-chamber-web/JOURNEY.md

 - [ ] Build a method of starting the web crawling celery task
 - [ ] Implement the scrapy framework inside Django
 	- [x] Start the scrapy project and configure it to work inside django
-	- [ ] Create a new spider class to handle broad crawling
-	- [ ] Create a new pipeline for the saving of results to models
+	- [x] Create a new pipeline for the saving of results to models
 	- [x] Configure the logging in scrapy
+	- [ ] Determine the best way to start the google search spider inside a view
 	- [ ] Create a django management command
 	- [ ] Integrate Scrapy with Celery
 - [ ] Build a spider for crawling Google SERPs
-	- [ ] Use the found code repo for creating a way of searching google
+	- [x] Use the found code repo for creating a way of searching google
-	- [ ] Implement my custom Rest Adapter for use in the spider
+	- [x] Implement my custom Rest Adapter for use in the spider
+	- [x] Build the custom parser
+	- [x] Implement the use items and pipelines
+	- [ ] Test the implementation of all the pieces
 - [x] Completely rebuild the crawler models, serializers and views
 	- [x] Add a model/serializer/viewset for crawl configs, histories and results